Salam Fayyad: Resignation

 On 13 April 2013, Prime Minister Fayyad resigned again.
 Abbas accepted his resignation but asked him to remain as interim prime minister of the Palestinian Authority until a new government could be formed.
 He resigned because of political differences with Abbas over economic policy.
 On 6 June 2013, Fayyad was replaced by Rami Hamdallah, who became Prime Minister of the Palestinian Authority Governments of 2013.

 Post-premiership (2013–present)

+Fayyad's premiership ended on 6 June 2013.
 In September 2017, the Middle East Initiative (MEI) at Harvard Kennedy School's Belfer Center for Science and International Affairs announced that Salam Fayyad, former prime minister of the Palestinian Authority, will join the Harvard Kennedy School (HKS) community as a Senior Fellow that academic year.
 As a Senior Fellow, Fayyad would deliver several public and closed addresses, engage with Harvard Kennedy School students, faculty, and affiliates, and participate in various events and activities at MEI, HKS and the broader Harvard campus.

 Since 2017, Fayyad has been visiting senior scholar in the School of Public and International Affairs (SIPA) at Princeton University.